Nate0047/Nate0047/README.md

 - 👋 Hi, I’m @Nate0047
 - 👀 I’m interested in learning R and conducting statistical analysis/natural langauge processing
-- 🌱 I’m currently learning the basics of R through RStudio
+- 🌱 I’m currently learning R through RStudio

 <!---
 Nate0047/Nate0047 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.